whitehotlogic/Resolution/README.md

 **How To Use It:**

-1. Load the project in VS2015
+Load the project in VS2015 and run it. (includes windows forms example of usage)

+**OR**

-2. grab the resolution.cs file from this repository and use it in your project like this:
+Grab the resolution.cs file from this repository, add it to your project, and make it do like this:
 ```csharp
 int desiredWidth = 1024;
 int desiredHeight = 768;